aweis89/ai-commit-msg.nvim/README.md

   -- AI provider to use ("openai" or "anthropic") provider = "openai",

-  -- Model to use
-  model = "gpt-4.1-nano",  -- OpenAI default is "gpt-5-nano"
-                           -- Anthropic: "claude-3-5-sonnet-20241022", "claude-3-5-haiku-latest", etc.

-  -- Temperature for the model (0.0 = deterministic, 1.0 = creative)
-  temperature = 0.3,

-  -- Maximum tokens in the response (optional, uses model default if not set) max_tokens = nil,

-  -- Reasoning effort for supported models (gpt-5* models only) reasoning_effort = "minimal",  -- Options: "minimal", "medium", "high"

-  -- The prompt to send to the AI
-  -- {diff} will be replaced with the git diff prompt = [[Generate a conventional commit message for the staged git changes.

-Requirements:
-- Use conventional commit format: <type>(<scope>): <description>
-- Types: feat, fix, docs, style, refactor, perf, test, build, ci, chore, revert
-- Keep the first line under 72 characters
-- Respond ONLY with the commit message, no explanations or markdown

-Git diff of staged changes:
-{diff}]],

   -- Whether to prompt for push after commit auto_push_prompt = true,